-Source: Florida Department of Economic Opportunity, Office of Broadband plan appropriately for land use, utilities, and transportation infrastructure to meet the needs of future economic and population growth.
+The region's infrastructure would require updating and expanding, in order to foster business attraction and support certain economic development activities.
+Incremental development of land allows local governments to plan appropriately for land use, utilities, and transportation infrastructure to meet the needs of future economic and population growth.
 Opportunities for site development and emerging technologies may be delayed however, due to issues pertaining to inadequate electric, gas, water, wastewater, or telecommunications infrastructure.
 Additionally, some utility systems throughout the region are underfunded and underdeveloped.
 Investing in new infrastructure and maintaining existing infrastructure is critical to the region remaining competitive.